 How Manual Processes and Headcount Work

 The tradeoffs are cost, scalability, and consistency.
-A full-time employee in the United States costs $40,000 to $100,000 per year in fully loaded compensation for mid-skill roles.
-Part-time or contractor arrangements can reduce that, but they also reduce availability and integration.
-Human capacity is fixed: a single person can only handle so much volume in a given day.
+A full-time employee in the United States costs $40,000 to $100,000 per year in fully loaded compensation for mid-skill roles, and $120,000 to $250,000 for senior specialist roles in engineering, finance, or legal.
+Part-time or contractor arrangements through Upwork, Toptal, or staffing agencies can reduce that, but they also reduce availability, integration, and institutional knowledge retention.
+Human capacity is fixed: a single person can only handle so much volume in a given day, and burnout is real when volume exceeds sustainable throughput.
 Processes also vary person to person, making quality control a persistent challenge in manual operations.
+Two account managers handling the same type of deal will often produce noticeably different outputs, which is sometimes a strength and sometimes a governance problem.

 Side-by-Side Comparison